UnfavorableEnhancer/Project-Luminext/README.md

 ### DISCLAIMER
 *Project Luminext has no relationship with Lumines™ series and wasn't endorsed by it's respective owners: Enhance, Resonair and BNEI, nor any of their affiliates.
-We're not intending to replace original series and please, if you want real Lumines:tm: remake, check out Lumines Remastered instead: https://luminesremastered.com*
+We're not intending to replace original series and please, if you want real Lumines™ remake, check out Lumines Remastered instead: https://luminesremastered.com*

 ## Contribution
 There are several ways to contribute to the Luminext project:

 ### Bug reporting and suggestions
 You can make bug reports or suggestions by pulling an issue.
-Please follow provided issue guidelines to make easier for devs to read and understand it.

 If you don't have a GitHub account, but have a Discord account, you can do an bug report or suggestion in appropriate channels in our **official Discord server.**